PopovEvgeniy/simpleswfconvertor/readme.txt

 Windows XP (Service Pack 3) or higher for 32-bit systems.
 Windows Vista or higher for 64-bit systems.
-8 megabytes of free RAM.

 The program description.

 Simple SWF convertor is a powerful tool with a simple interface.
 It lets you convert an Adobe Flash movie to a standalone movie.
 A standalone movie is an executable file.
 It combines the built-in player and the Flash movie in one file.
-The normal mode is intended to process a single Flash movie.
-The batch mode is intended to process all Flash movies in the target directory and all subdirectories of the target directory.

 The additional software.